Access to deep and diverse resources

 John spends a considerable amount of his time facilitating family retreats and providing wealth counseling, fiduciary and philanthropic consulting services.
 He is especially focused on educating and training children, adolescents and emerging adults in financial literacy, philanthropic service, and holistic family wealth principles.
 In 2010, John was certified as a facilitator for the Family Business Assessment Tool and the Family Wealth Dynamics Assessment Tool, both of which were developed by Dr. Dean Fowler in collaboration with Marquette University.
 These tools are used to objectively measure how effectively a family is performing in twelve critical areas of success in the transitioning of a family business or family wealth.

 John is a fellow of the American College of Trust and Estate Counsel.
 He has served as the philanthropic editor of the Journal of Practical Estate Planning, a CCH publication, and serves on the board of directors of the International Association of Advisors in Philanthropy.
-John was the author of two BNA (Bureau of National Affairs) Tax Management portfolios.
-He has also co-authored “Selecting a Trust Situs in the 21st Century” as well as numerous professional journal and law review articles.
+John is the author of two BNA (Bureau of National Affairs) Tax Management portfolios.
+He also co-authored “Selecting a Trust Situs in the 21st Century” as well as numerous professional journal and law review articles.
 John received a Bachelor of Arts degree, magna cum laude, from Brigham Young University and his Juris Doctor with honors from George Washington University.
+He is fluent in Spanish.

 Scott R. Peppet

-Scott R. Peppet is an Associate Professor at the University of Colorado School of Law in Boulder, Colorado, where he teaches negotiation, conflict resolution, contracts, and ethics.
+Scott is an Associate Professor at the University of Colorado School of Law in Boulder, Colorado, where he teaches negotiation, conflict resolution, contracts, ethics and family business law.

 Before moving to Colorado, Scott was a Lecturer on Law at Harvard Law School and a Senior Fellow on Negotiation at the Harvard Negotiation Research Project.
 At Harvard, Scott taught the Negotiation Workshop for several years and co-taught a new course titled Arbitration, Mediation, and Dispute Systems Design.
 He was also a faculty member for Harvard’s Program of Instruction for Lawyers.

-In addition to his academic work, Mr. Peppet has an active negotiation training and consulting practice.
+In addition to his academic work, Mr. Scott has an active negotiation training and consulting practice.
 He has worked with such companies as Goldman Sachs, Manulife, Lexmark, IBM, MasterCard, Monsanto, Xilinx, LL Bean, Conoco, BP, the CIBC, Bank of Montreal, and Genentech to help them improve their negotiation results and manage their strategic relationships more effectively.
 His practice also includes organizational interventions in situations of team or executive-level crisis, where he provides negotiation and communication coaching and advice.
+He also consults to families and foundations on a variety of matters and has hands on experience with family offices and private trust companies.

-Mr. Peppet did his undergraduate studies in International Conflict Resolution at Cornell, and received his law degree from Harvard Law School, magna cum laude, where he was an editor of the Harvard Law Review and the co-founder and co-editor-in-chief of the Harvard Negotiation Law Review.
+Scott did his undergraduate studies in International Conflict Resolution at Cornell, and received his law degree from Harvard Law School, magna cum laude, where he was an editor of the and the co-founder and co-editor-in-chief of the Harvard Negotiation Law Review.

 Kathryn McCarthy

-Kathryn McCarthy has over 20 years experience in advising wealthy families and managing family offices and other entities; she is currently a Consultant to Families and Family Offices.
+Kathryn has over 20 years experience advising wealthy families and managing family offices and other entities; she is a consultant to families and family offices.
 She is also a Director of the Rockefeller Trust Company and serves on its Audit and Trust Committees.
-Kathryn serves on several private Family Investment Committees, is on the Board of Directors of a Family Office and acts as a strategic advisor and/or Trustee to several family groups.
-Additionally, she is a member of the Board of Directors of SEI Investments, a public company (NASDAQ) whose business is investment technology and asset management and serves on the Audit and Compensation Committees.
+Kathryn serves on several private family investment committees, is on the board of directors of a family office and acts as a strategic advisor and/or trustee to several family groups.
+Additionally, she is a member of the Board of Directors and member of the Compensation Committee of SEI Investments, a public company (NASDAQ) whose business is investment technology and asset management.

 In previous roles, Kathryn was a Managing Director of Rockefeller & Co., Inc. as well as a member of the Management Committee and the Director of Client Advisory Services.
-She was the founding President of Marujupu, LLC – the family office of the Sulzberger Family (The New York Times Company) – and started their multigenerational family office.
+She was the founding president of Marujupu, LLC – the family office of the Sulzberger Family (The New York Times Company) – and formed their multigenerational family office.
 She was also a member of the Board of Directors and the Investment Committee of Marajupu and was the Manager of the Sulzberger Foundation.
-Kathryn also worked as the Senior Financial Counselor at Rockefeller & Co., Inc. In that position, she advised Rockefeller family members and other families on asset allocation, investment manager selection, personal financial planning and strategic wealth management.
+Before moving to Marujupu, Kathryn was the Senior Financial Counselor at Rockefeller & Co., Inc. In that position, she advised Rockefeller family members and other families on asset allocation, investment manager selection, personal financial planning and strategic wealth management.

 Kathryn holds a B.A. from Rosemont College and earned her M.B.A. in finance from New York University’s Graduate School of Business Administration.
 She completed her education at New York Law School, where she received her J.D. with honors.
 Kathryn’s not for profit activities include serving as a Trustee of the Greenacre Foundation and as a member of the Professional Advisors Council of Lincoln Center.
 She is on the Editorial Advisory Board, HNW Families and Family Office Committee of Trusts & Estates.
 Kathryn is a frequent lecturer on topics relating to Family Education and the Management and Governance of Family Offices.